blikblum/nextdoc/Readme.md

 Inspirations
 ------------

-The following projects have inspired Flatdoc.
+The following projects have inspired Nextdoc.

  * [Backbone.js] - Jeremy's projects have always adopted this "one page documentation" approach which I really love.